Do you always wonder where your money went? Well, you might be wasting money and you don’t even realize it!

 We recently did this for our Internet plan and we received extra credits in our account, thus saving us money.
 So, check out your plans and see where you can still save money on by negotiating with your provider.

-If you need someone to negotiate your bills for you, try the Trim Financial Manager.
+If you need someone to negotiate your bills for you, try the Rocket Money app.

 According to the Money Matters report, the Millennials are spending an average of $3 on coffee each day, or around $1,000 per year.
 Unfortunately, the same report also reveals that millennials also tend to spend more on coffee rather than invest in their retirement.